BA.INTL - International Studies

 The Major: The major is structured with courses in three categories: core courses that provide the tools to develop interdisciplinary thinking and research, global perspectives courses that connect diverse themes using an international frame, and courses based on a regional or thematic track allowing students to delve deeper into a specific area of interest.
 During their early coursework, students completing the major identify an individual theme, which they develop and refine as a focus for study in later courses and study abroad.

-• Core (five courses): ANTH 101, ECON 130, and POLS 132; INTL 230 and INTL 485
+Core (five courses): ANTH 101, ECON 130, and POLS 132; INTL 230 and INTL 485

-• Global Perspectives (two courses)
+Global Perspectives (two courses)

-• Regional Track/Thematic Track (four courses)
+Regional Track/Thematic Track (four courses)

 Of the six global perspectives and regional track/thematic track courses required for the major, students may count no more than two 100-level on-campus courses and must take at least two courses numbered 300 or above.
-No more than two courses counting toward another major or minor, excluding core courses, may be applied to the IS major.
+No more than two courses counting toward another major or minor, excluding core courses, may be applied to the International Studies major.
 Writing requirement completed with INTL 485.

 Global Perspectives Courses: Students must take a minimum of two approved courses that address fields of study using a global perspective.
 Approved courses regularly taught on-campus are listed below.
 Additional courses, including special topics courses of appropriate content, may be approved by the international studies director.
 Study abroad courses may also fulfill this requirement.
-Courses fulfilling this requirement should not come from the same discipline.
+Courses fulfilling this requirement must not come from the same discipline.

-ANTH 103, 104, 203, 205, 208; ART 121; COMS 333 (COMS 130 prerequisite may be waived with instructor permission); DAN 352; ECON 262, 362; INTL 450; FCUL 142; HIST 126; LING 131, 250; MGT 360; MUS 248; POLS 239 (Global Populism), 242, 335, 342, 363; REL 250; SOC 453; SOC/IDS 468; THTR 351, 352, and PAID 450 courses upon approval.
+ANTH 103, 104, 203, 205, 208; ART 121; COMS 333 (COMS 130 prerequisite may be waived with instructor permission); DAN 352; ECON 262, 362; FCUL 142; HIST 126, 129; MGT 360; MUS 248; ENVS 360; POLS 230 330, 342, 363; REL 250; SOC 179, 279; SOC/IDS 468; THTR 351, 352, and PAID 450 courses upon approval.

 Regional Track Courses: Majors who select a geographical region take a total of four courses, ideally including at least one course from each of the three categories 1) history, social science and science; 2) language; and 3) culture: religion, literature, and fine arts.
 Approved courses taught on campus are listed below.
 Additional courses, including special topics courses of appropriate content, may be approved by the international studies director.
 Study abroad courses may also fulfill this requirement.